 Once you complete the international registration process, visit the Prometric website to schedule your Exam.

-Eligible international candidates can take the Exam at Prometric testing centers in Bahrain, Brazil, England, Germany, Ireland, Japan, Kuwait, Lebanon, Scotland and the United Arab Emirates (UAE).
+Eligible international candidates can take the Exam at Prometric testing centers in Bahrain, Brazil, England, Germany, India, Ireland, Japan, Kuwait, Lebanon, Scotland and the United Arab Emirates (UAE).
 To determine if you can take the Exam in one of these countries, review the specific FAQ below.

 If you are a citizen or resident of Japan or the U.S., you can take the Exam in Japan.